pylipp/qtilities/README.md

 #### Pausing/resuming preview

 `pqp` continuously updates, regardless of changes in the source code or not.
 If you wish to test user interaction functionality of your component, you can pause the preview by clicking the 'Preview' button.

+### `qmltags`

+> Basic ctags generator for QML components

+`qmltags` generates 'class' ctags for custom QML components.

+Run without arguments to recursively parse the current directory and its subdirectories for QML files

+    > qmltags

+Alternatively, you can provide one or more paths to QML components:

+    > qmltags HackWindow.qml screen/*.qml

+This assumes that your shell performs file name expansion.

+Note that `qmltags` overwrites a `tags` file in the current working directory if it exists.